solodev/cloud-documentation/src/infrastructure/cdn/CDN Overview/index.md

 # CDN Overview

-The CDN Overview page shows you important CDN details as well as the ability to update your CDN.
+The CDN Overview page displays important CDN details and the ability to update your CDN.

 <img src="../../../images/cdnoverview.jpg" alt="cdnoverview" style="width: 100%; display: block"></a>